 In this work, we describe and evaluate two synergistic approaches for improving routing in structured P2P networks: annealing routing and tunnel edges.
 Together, these approaches improve the all-to-all routability of a 1000-node ring structured overlay from 90% to 99%, when pairs of nodes in the underlying network only have a 70% chance of being able to communicate.
-Probabilitic analysis and simulation-based experiments suggest that tunnel edges are effective when each node maintains at least 3 neighbors on each side.
-Experiments with an implementation demonstrated the ability of IPOP to provide a consistenct P2P ring, even when adjacent pairs of node in identifier space cannot communicate using TCP and UDP, in both synthetic environments and a wide-area deployment.
+Furthermore, when only 30% of the nodes in a 1000 node network are public, the described techniques improve all-to-all routability of the network from less than 95% to more than 99%.
+Probabilistic analysis and simulation-based experiments suggest that tunnel edges are effective when each node maintains at least 3 neighbors on each side.
+Experiments with an implementation demonstrated the ability of IPOP to provide a consistent P2P ring, even when adjacent pairs of node in identifier space cannot communicate using TCP and UDP, in both synthetic environments and a wide-area deployment.
 The consistent structured P2P routing has also been shown to improve the virtual-IP connectivity within a WOW-based condor pool experimentally.